 Joel and Mike follow one of numerous paths that are etched into the scree as they head toward the summit.

 The view from summit to the south east.
 Bluff Mountain is on the left.
 Turtle Mountain, Hillcrest Mountain, Willoughby Ridge, and The Saddle are in the centre.
 Saskatoon Mountain and Wedge Mountain are in the foreground left.
 Mount McLaren and Mount Coulthard are on the right.

 The view from summit to the west.
-“Alexander Creek Mountain”, “Deadman Peak”, Window Mountain, Mount Ward, Racehorse Mountain, and Allison Peak are visible.
+From left to right: “Shooting Star Peak”, “Alexander Creek Mountain”, “Deadman Peak”, Window Mountain, Mount Ward, Racehorse Mountain, and Allison Peak are visible.
 Mount Erickson is visible in the distance on the left.